bbelanger-ca/fizz-buzz/README.md

 FizzBuzz as a Service, Demonstrating use of a design pattern.
 Chain of Responsibility is used.

+Design Pattern Chain of Responsibility is used because at it's core FizzBuzz is a conditional logic puzzle.
+Chain of Responsibility is mainly designed to solve conditional logic where the logic goes from detailed to more general.
+FizzBuzz isn't an amazing usecase for it.

 Implemented using [Spring Boot](https://projects.spring.io/spring-boot/)

 ### EndPoint /fizzbuzz/{number}